Taking your prescription

 What the law says

-You must not be discriminated against or prevented from treating yourself when necessary.
-Service providers must make reasonable adjustments for patients with disabilities or medical conditions.
+You must not be discriminated against or stopped from treating yourself when you need to.
+Service providers must make reasonable adjustments for patients with a disability or medical condition.

 Vaping Is Not Smoking

-Dry herb vaporisers do not involve combustion and are not covered by smoke-free regulations under the Health Act 2006.
-Vaping in a venue is at the venue's discretion — not prohibited by law.
+Dry herb vaporisers do not burn anything, so they are not covered by smoke-free rules under the Health Act 2006the Smoking, Health and Social Care (Scotland) Act 2005the Smoking (Northern Ireland) Order 2006.
+Vaping in a venue is up to the venue, not banned by law.

 Medical Privacy

-You do not have to disclose your specific condition or disability to venue staff or security.
-You only need to confirm you hold a valid prescription if challenged.
+You do not have to tell venue staff or security what your condition or disability is.
+You only need to confirm that you hold a valid prescription if you are challenged.

 Right to Compensation

-If you are unlawfully refused entry or removed from a venue, you are entitled to a full refund and compensation for costs incurred (travel, tickets, etc.).
+If you are unlawfully refused entry or removed from a venue, you have a right to a full refund and to be paid back for costs such as travel and tickets.

 Legal Framework